mnott/glider-meteo/lesson1/01_atmospheric_structure.md

 **What this means**: The troposphere is named from Greek "tropos" (turning/mixing) because air constantly mixes vertically here.
 The decreasing temperature with altitude creates instability - warm air at the surface rises through cooler air above, creating convection currents (thermals!).
 This is YOUR domain as a glider pilot.

 **Why the tropopause matters**: The tropopause acts as a "lid" on the troposphere.
 Air cannot easily penetrate it, so cloud tops and thermal activity stop here.
 On a good soaring day, you might see cumulus clouds with flat tops at the tropopause level.

+**For pilots**: Your altimeter uses this standard lapse rate for calibration, and aircraft performance calculations depend on this temperature-altitude relationship.
+The lapse rate represents the stable balance between gravitational compression and thermal expansion in Earth's atmosphere.

+**Physical Explanation** [here](theory/01%20-%20laps%20rate.md) is a more detailed derivation of the laps rate.

 ### [Stratosphere](https://en.wikipedia.org/wiki/Stratosphere) (Stratosphère)
 - Extends from tropopause to ~50 km